vpsop/vpsop/README.md

 ### Hi there 👋

 #### I'm Varun Pratap
-A student of B.Tech 1st year at Invertis University Bareilly.
+I am student of B.Tech 1st year at Invertis University Bareilly.

-Flutter | C++ | Competitive Programming

 <!--
 **VpsOP/vpsop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.